mil-tokyo/soba/README.md

 ## Draw graph on the figure
 Now, let's draw graphs!
-For example, plot() plots continuous points and connects those points by line if a specific option given like this:
+For example, plot() plots continuous points and connects those points by line if a specific option is given like this:
 ```javascript
 plt.plot(x,y,options);
 plt.show();